 Through the U.S. Department of Energy's IAC program, we provide no-cost energy and resource assessments for small to midsized manufacturing and water/wastewater treatment facilities in New England.
 Our team of engineers reviews your utility bills and spends a day on-site, and then we provide a confidential report recommending cost-effective measures to improve energy efficiency, reduce pollution and waste, and lower operating costs in your facility.
 Learn about the program, eligibility criteria, and success stories on our IAC page.

 Combined heat and power (CHP), also known as cogeneration, is a highly efficient approach to generating electric power and useful thermal energy from a single fuel right at the point of use.
-With funding from the U.S. Department of Energy, we offer no-cost screenings, technical assistance, economic analysis, and expert advice to help determine if CHP is a good fit for sites throughout New England and New York.
-Learn more at northeastchptap.org.
+With funding from the U.S. Department of Energy, we offer no-cost screenings, technical assistance, economic analysis, and expert advice to help determine if CHP is a good fit for sites throughout New York and New Jersey.
+Learn more on the CHP Technical Assistance Partnership site.

 MAEEP is a training program that supports deployment of energy efficiency technologies and tools to the industrial, commercial, and institutional sectors by offering low cost technical training workshops in Massachusetts.
 Discounted registration may be available for Eversource or National Grid customers and government or nonprofit employees.
 Learn more and see our upcoming training schedule at maeep.org.

 CEERE is a partner with other UMass programs and government agencies in this initiative to promote and support energy and environmental measures that can reduce operating costs in food and beverage businesses.
 Learn more about this initiative and upcoming workshops at ceere.org/food.